ganrad/Ansible-Web-Infra-Deploy/README.md

 4. Load balancer plugins - mod_jk and mod_cluster.
 (In comparison to 'mod_jk', 'mod_cluster' requires minimal configuration and is an intelligent load balancer.
 Refer to the mod_cluster project website for more details).

 ## Configure and Deploy the web infrastructure components
-The steps outlined in the following sections (below) explain in detail how to configure the provided Ansible playbooks in order to deploy a farm of Apache Web and Apache Tomcat servers across multiple remote machines (or nodes).
+The steps outlined in the following sections (below) explain in detail how to configure the provided Ansible playbooks in order to deploy a farm of Apache Web and Apache Tomcat servers across multiple remote machines (nodes).

+### A] Pre-Requisities
+1. Ansible must be installed on the *'Controller'* machine.
+This is the machine where the Ansible engine runs the playbooks.
+Ansible is an agentless automation engine and so no Ansible components are required to be present on the remote machines.
+Software configuration tasks will be executed on the remote machines via SSH.
+2. Ansible uses 'SSH' (Secure Shell) protocol to securely login into remote machines and execute configuration tasks.
+Therefore, ssh keys (private and public key) should be generated and configured on both a) The Ansible Controller machine and  b) The remote machines where the web infrastructure components will be deployed.

-### A] Modify Ansible scripts to configure the Apache Web Server instance(s)
+### B] Modify Ansible scripts to configure the Apache Web Server instance(s)

-### B] Modify Ansible scripts to configure the Apache Tomcat Server instance(s)
+### C] Modify Ansible scripts to configure the Apache Tomcat Server instance(s)

-### C] Run Ansible playbook to deploy the web infrastructure components
+### D] Run Ansible playbook to deploy the web infrastructure components

-### D] (Optional) Run Ansible playbook to un-deploy web infrastructure components
+### E] (Optional) Run Ansible playbook to un-deploy web infrastructure components